gitrayoussef/Laravel-Blog-Project/README.md

 ✔️View Ajax Button to posts page , that opens Bootstrap Modal, showing post info (title , escription , username, useremail)  using ajax request

 ✔️  livewire to make your comments doesn’t refresh the page when making CRUD

+✔️  livewire to make your comments doesn’t refresh the page when making CRUD

+✔️ Each post have slug

+✔️ PruneOldPostsJob Queue Job when dispatched it deletes posts that are created from 2 years ago

+✔️ Using Task Scheduling to schedule PruneOldPostsJob to run daily at midnight

+✔️ Ability to upload image to post , and validated extensions are only (.jpg, .png) and using Storage to store and show images also when  updating post remove the old image, and when deleting post remove the old image

+✔️ Make custom validation rule , that makes sure the user is only allowed to create 3 posts and if he exceeded this number we show a validation error message

+✔️ Using spatie package to add Tags to post , the user will enter comma separated tags

+✔️  endpoints (api/posts GET , api/posts/{id} GET , api/posts POST) to get all posts and to get one post and to store a single post

+✔️ Add Authentication middleware to the Api endpoints using Scantum

+✔️ Eloquent Api Resource with pagination

+✔️ Eager Loading  when getting all posts to include the user relation to enhance performance

+✔️Allow login with github & google and store user info for both providers